What If Physical Stores Could Reinvent the Experience Virtually?

 The “click & collect” option is, therefore, to be preferred to lighten the workload of the delivery services and facilitate returns that have accumulated during confinement.

-This becomes even more relevant in view of using the store as a service centre and connecting the e-commerce site to customer service and in-store sales system to gain efficiency.
+This becomes even more relevant in view of using the store as a service center and connecting the e-commerce site to customer service and in-store sales system to gain efficiency.

 4. Use the new communication channels